 Pursuant to Florida law, abstentions and broker non-votes are counted as present for purposes of determining the presence of a quorum.
 For purposes of the election of directors and Proposal No. 2 to increase our authorized common stock, abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote.
-A broker non-vote suits customer has not provided any voting instructions on the matter.
-Under the rules of the New York Stock Exchange, brokerage firms may have the authority to vote on certain routine matters for which they do not receive voting instructions, including Proposal No. 1 and Proposal No. 2.
+A broker non-vote occurs when a broker who holds shares in street name for a customer does not have authority to vote on certain non-routine matters under the rules of the New York Stock Exchange because its customer has not provided any voting instructions on the matter.
+Under the rules of the New York Stock Exchange, brokerage firms may have the authority to vote all shares on certain routine matters for which they do not receive voting instructions, including Proposal No. 1 and Proposal No. 2.
 Therefore, brokerage firms may have the authority to vote all shares of our common stock that they hold with respect to the proposal to elect the director nominees named in this proxy statement even if they do not receive specific voting instructions from their customers.
-In addition, if other matters are properly brought before the meeting and they are not considered routine under the applicable New York Stock Exchange firms will not be voted on such non-routine matters by the brokerage firms unless they have received voting instructions and, accordingly, any such shares will be "broker non-votes."
+In addition, if other matters are properly brought before the meeting and they are not considered routine under the applicable New York Stock Exchange rules, shares held by brokerage firms will not be voted on such non-routine matters by the brokerage firms unless they have received voting instructions and, accordingly, any such shares will be "broker non-votes."